labgem/PPanGGOLiN/docs/user/practicalInformation.md

 You can specify the number of CPUs to use (which is recommended !
 The default is to use just one) using the option `--cpu`.

-You can specify the output directory (if not provided, one will be generated) using the option `--output`.
+You can specify the output directory (if not provided, one with a unique random name will be generated) using the option `--output`.

 If you work in a strange environment that has no, or little available disk space in the '/tmp' (or your system equivalent, what is stored in TMPDIR) directory, you can specify a new temporary directory using `--tmp`